NO. 94-10

 NOW, THEREFORE, I, Mel Carnahan, Governor of the State of Missouri, by virtue of the authority vested in me by the Constitution and laws of the State of Missouri, do hereby establish a body to be known as "The Energy Futures Coalition" as follows:

-4. The initial focus of the CoalItion shall be a thorough analysis of the Statewide Energy Study to identify long- term requirements and opportunities, establish priorities for these based on the final report as mandated by NCR 16, and develop a consensus for recommendations and priorities on which others may act to create a sustainable energy future.
+4. The initial focus of the Coalition shall be a thorough analysis of the Statewide Energy Study to identify long- term requirements and opportunities, establish priorities for these based on the final report as mandated by HCR 16, and develop a consensus for recommendations and priorities on which others may act to create a sustainable energy future.

 7. Members of the Coalition shall receive no compensation for their services, but will be reimbursed for their actual and necessary expenses connected with the performance of their duties.